All articles

 Sometimes, a chrysalis may fall from the lid of the cup.
 If your chrysalis fell to the bottom of the cup, follow these next steps:.
 The butterfly will emerge there safely and then will climb up the wall of the habitat to hang, stretch, and dry its wi

-Can I open my Cup of Caterpillars™
+Can I open my Cup of Caterpillars™?

 Please do not open your Cup of Caterpillars™ before your caterpillars have become chrysalides.
 If you remove the lid while they are caterpillars you can introduce harmful bacteria to the cup.
+Check out this video for more helpful tips!.
+Please note,

 What kind of butterfly does Insect Lore provide?